EuroPython/website/data/terms.md

 Organizers.
 The Organizers reserve the right to deduct administrative costs (bank, online payments services, etc) from the refund.

+Before June 11th, the participate can request a full refund from the order details link in the order confirmation email.
+After June 11th,refund requests must be made by email to the
-Refund requests must be made by email to the [refunds@europython.eu](mailto:refunds@europython.eu) email address.
-The email must include the Order Code, Ticket IDs and name of the person who bought the ticket.
+[refunds@europython.eu](mailto:refunds@europython.eu) email address.
+The email must include the Order Code, Ticket IDs, name of the person who bought the ticket and the special circumstances.

 Refunds are processed via Stripe and will be paid back to the same payment card which was used for the purchase of the tickets.

 Processing of the refunds will happen no later than 30 days after the end of the